leriel/handsontable/examples/next/docs/react/demo/README.md

 ### Installation

-Call `yarn` to install all necessary dependencies.
+Call `npm install` to install all necessary dependencies.

 ### Development

-To start local development server call `yarn dev`.
+To start local development server call `npm run dev`.
 Now you can visit http://localhost:5173 to view this project.

 ### Testing

-In order to run tests for this project call `yarn dev` which will launch the development server and after the server is running, call `yarn test` to run test specs.
+In order to run tests for this project call `npm run dev` which will launch the development server and after the server is running, call `npm run test` to run test specs.

 ### Forking